fulfillmenttools/commercetools-connector/README.md

 ### Channels

 The connector also synchronizes information from commercetools [Channels](https://docs.commercetools.com/api/projects/channels) to create or update a fulfillmenttools [Facility](https://fulfillmenttools.github.io/api-reference-ui/#/Facilities).
 Please note that only Channels with the `InventorySupply` role are synchronized, other roles are ignored.
+The created fulfillmenttools Facility will be of type `STORE` and have the `SHIP_FROM_STORE` and `PICKUP` services enabled.
+In a future version of this connector, we will support Channel custom fields to configure the Facility type and services.

 <img alt="ct channel" src="./.github/images/ct-channel-to-fft.png">

 The Channel `key` is used as Facility `tenantFacilityId` to establish a relationship between the two entities.
 When the commercetools Channel has an address, it is used as the Facility's address, otherwise a default is used, because an address is mandatory for a fulfillmenttools Facility.
-In this case you may have to update/edit the Facility with the correct data.
+In this case you may have to update/edit the Facility with the correct data, please see the [product documentation](https://docs.fulfillmenttools.com/api-docs/use-cases/core-functionality/add-and-manage-facilities) for details.

 When the commercetools Channel is deleted, the related fulfillmenttools Facility is NOT deleted but only set to `OFFLINE`.
 This is to prevent accidental deletion of operational data.
 You can still delete the Facility via the API or in the backoffice, should you wish to do so.

+Currently, the synchronization between Channels and Facilities is in one direction only, i.e. changes made to a fulfillmenttools Facility will not be forwarded to related commercetools Channel.

 ## 👨‍💻 Development